nickjwhite/fyneconf2024-talk/slides.md

 Can unpack whatever is in `tesszip` into a temporary directory and call the appropriate command, or skip this step if it's empty.

+## Downloading the zip files

+You can create a small go program to download the zip files to embed.

+	getembeds.go:
+	//go:build ignore
+	package main
+	// download needed files and check checksums...

+	main.go:
+	package main
+	//go:generate go run getembeds.go
+	// regular go program continues...

-These zip files can be downloaded with `go generate`.
+Then they can be downloaded by running `go generate`.

 ## Making these embedded binaries work